wimpysworld/antsy-alien-attack-pico/README.md

 - [x] Asteroid belt - Go fast, don't die
 - [ ] Power spree - A few seconds to grab fast-moving power-ups
 - [x] None shall pass - don't miss any aliens
-- [ ] Some can pass - try to stop them all
+- [x] Some can pass - try to stop them all
 - [ ] Cargo escort - protect the cargo ship
 - [ ] Push 'em back - push the aliens back into the obliterator
-- [ ] Rock on - more rocks than you can avoid, lots of shield boosts
+- [x] Rock on - more rocks than you can avoid
 - [ ] Peekaboo - Aliens appear briefly, fire and leave
 - [ ] Canyon run - narrow canyon with lots of rocks at speed (*stretch goal*)
 - [ ] Tunnel through - make a path through the rocks (*stretch goal*)